Modern Metal House Numbers

 - Press the plate firmly against the moist siding.

 - Secure with painters tape so it doesn’t slide down the wall while it cures.*

 *Minimum curing time is 2 hours.
 Full curing is achieved after 24 hours.

 Where to Buy Modern Metal House Numbers

-I sell custom plates in Brown County Forge’s Amazon Shop.
+I sell custom plates in Brown County Forge’s Etsy Shop.

 I’m also taking custom orders and bulk orders if you work for a construction company specializing in housing developments and apartment complexes.

 I can be reached at firstname.lastname@example.org with any questions you might have.